-As Chair, Captain McKay will preside over MEC meetings and act as the pilots' principal representative to Air Canada on employment matters, including negotiation and administration of their collective agreement.
+As Chair, First Officer Russell will preside over MEC meetings and act as the pilots' principal representative to Air Canada on employment matters, including negotiation and administration of their collective agreement.
 The Chair speaks on behalf of the MEC and is the official spokesperson for ACPA.
-The Chair works with the Association's Chief Executive Officer, Milt Isaacs, to pursue ACPA's broader objectives and policies.
+The Chair works with the Association's Chief Executive Officer to pursue ACPA's broader objectives and policies.

-The Air Canada Pilots Association (ACPA) represents more than 4,000 commercial pilots who fly millions of passengers across Canada and around the world on Air Canada and Air Canada rouge.
-For more information, visit www.acpa.ca.
+The Air Canada Pilots Association (ACPA) currently represents approximately 3,600 commercial pilots, with 600 furloughed during the COVID crisis and the first of them beginning to return to active status.
+These highly skilled professional pilots fly passengers and cargo across Canada and around the world on Air Canada and Air Canada rouge.

 SOURCE Air Canada Pilots Association